ankitgtron/MediLink/README.md

 ---
 # Project Structure for Feature Implementation
 This project is structured to ensure a step-by-step approach for feature development.
-Students must fully implement Feature 1 before progressing to Feature 2, and so on.
-Each feature builds on the previous one, ensuring a solid foundation for the final application.
+Participants must fully implement Week-1 deliverables before progressing to Week-2 deliverables, and so on.
+Each Week feature builds on the previous one, ensuring a solid foundation for the final application.

 # Features Breakdown

-# Feature 1 **Basic Functionality**
+# Week 1: **Introduction to Web Development and Tools**
 The website contains the following sections:
 1. **Home:**
    Navigate to the homepage of the website for an overview of services and features.